vipyne/axis3d/README.md

 # Example

-The following [hello world example](doc/hello-world.md) demonstrates rendering a blue triangle to the screen.
+The following [hello world example](doc/hello-world.md) demonstrates rendering a magenta cube to the screen.
 A `canvas` is created with a `webgl` context and automatically appended to the `body` DOM element.

 <table>